ArashPartow/exprtk/readme.txt

  (14) The inbuilt polynomial functions can be at most of degree 12.

- (15) Where appropriate constant folding optimisations will be
+ (15) Where appropriate constant folding optimisations may be
       applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')

+ (16) Where applicable strength reduction optimisations may be
+      applied.
+The following are example of such optimisations:
+      (a) '(x / y) / z'  -->  'x / (y * z)'
+      (b) '(x / 3)'      -->  'x * (1 / 3)'

- (16) String processing capabilities are available by default.
+ (17) String processing capabilities are available by default.
       To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

- (17) Composited functions can call themselves or any other functions
+ (18) Composited functions can call themselves or any other functions
       that have been defined prior to their own definition.

- (18) Recursive calls made from within composited functions will have
+ (19) Recursive calls made from within composited functions will have
       a stack size bound by the stack of the executing architecture.

- (19) The entity relationship between symbol_table and an expression
+ (20) The entity relationship between symbol_table and an expression
       is one-to-many.
 Hence the intended use case is to have a single symbol table manage the variable and function requirements of multiple expressions.
 An inappropriate approach would be to have a unique symbol table for each unique expression.

- (20) The common use-case for an expression is to have it compiled
+ (21) The common use-case for an expression is to have it compiled
       only once and then subsequently have it evaluated multiple times.
 An extremely inefficient approach would be to recompile an expression from its string form every time it requires evaluating.

- (21) The following are examples of compliant floating point value
+ (22) The following are examples of compliant floating point value
       representations:
       (a) 12345        (b) -123.456
       (c) +123.456e+12 (d) 123.456E-12
       (e) +012.045e+07 (f) .1234
       (g) 123.456f     (h) -321.654E+3L

- (22) Expressions may contain any of the following comment styles:
+ (23) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */